farbodjalilfar/Car-Rental-Database/readme.md

 ---

-## 📜 License
+## 🧾 License

 This project is licensed under the [MIT License](./LICENSE).

 ---

-## 💡 Credits
+## 🙋‍♂️ Author

-Developed by Farbod Jalilfar
-For academic, professional, and demonstration use.
+**Farbod Jalilfar**
+For academic use and practical database system demonstration.
+Feel free to fork, star, and contribute!